WordPress/gutenberg/packages/interface/src/components/navigable-region/README.md

 ### as

 The component used as the root of the region.
-Defaults to the `div` element.
+Defaults to a `div` element.

 -   Type: `Component`
 -   Required: no